-Sometimes the Board will fund outlays for a particular purpose from both restricted (e.g. restricted bond and grant proceeds) and unrestricted resources.
-In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the Board's policy to consider restricted - net position to have been depleted before unrestricted- net position is applied.
+Sometimes the Board will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
+In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide and proprietary fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+It is the Board's policy to consider restricted - net position to have been depleted before unrestricted - net position is applied.

-H. Fund Balance:
+G. Fund Balance: